 Real Estate and Agriculture in Los Angeles

-Real estate with the agrarian lifestyle have gone hand in hand throughout the evolution of today’s modern Los Angeles.
-Early boosters spared no expense to advertise to Midwesterners and East Coast people alike the weather, geography, and lifestyle of Los Angeles.
+Real estate with the agrarian lifestyle has gone hand in hand throughout the evolution of today’s modern Los Angeles.
+Early boosters spared no expense to advertise to Midwesterners and East Coast people topics like the weather, geography, and lifestyle of Los Angeles.

-These early boosters such as the Los Angeles Chamber of Commerce, Sunkist Corporation, and the Land of Sunshine publication brought forth a vision which idealized Los Angeles.
-They marketed the Southern California lifestyle as a harmony between the agrarian and residential the Golden State.
+These early boosters, such as the Los Angeles Chamber of Commerce, Sunkist Corporation, and the Land of Sunshine publication, brought forth a vision and idealized Los Angeles.
+They marketed the Southern California lifestyle as a harmony between the agrarian and residential Golden State.

 The landscape of Los Angeles in the 1920s looked very different than the one we observe today.
-Small farm homes, or little farms as they were referred was the trend, which continued for several decades.
-The population of Los Angeles County blossomed, and real estate boomed, subdivisions were developed with micro farming in mind.
+Small farm homes, or little farms as they were referred to, were the trend, which continued for several decades.
+The population of Los Angeles County blossomed, and real estate boomed, subdivisions were developed with micro-farming in mind.